sms1sis/Compare_two_folders/README.md

     *   **Both**: Compare files using both Blake3 and Sha256 for maximum integrity verification.
 *   **Optimized Comparison Modes**:
     *   **Batch Mode (Default)**: Leverages parallel processing for significantly faster comparisons, ideal for large datasets.
 A comprehensive report is generated upon completion.
 Includes a dynamic progress bar for tracking.
     *   **Realtime Mode**: Processes files sequentially, providing immediate feedback as each file is compared.
 Suitable for smaller directories or when instant updates are preferred.
+Errors encountered during collection are emitted immediately to `stderr` (important for piping).
     *   **Metadata Mode**: Skips cryptographic hashing and compares files based on their size and modification time.
 This is extremely fast and improves accuracy over size-only checks.
 *   **High-Speed Optimizations**: Includes smart short-circuiting and optimized I/O strategies for handling massive directory trees (e.g., kernel sources) with minimal overhead.
 *   **Advanced File Filtering**: